sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

     }
 ```

 The tiebreaker lets you select which element in the row you want and can include maximums and minimums (`<` and `>`).
-The default position is to the right of the anchor, but you can specify `"position":"left"`
+The default position is to the right of the anchor, but you can specify `"position":"left"` to grab row elements to the left of the anchor.

 **Key concepts: lines**
 You might ask yourself, "why can't I just use a label in the table?
 Why can't I set a label for "bodily injury liability" and then grab the line starting with "$25,00" to the right of it, like this: